daydreamer2023/gqnlib/README.md

 ## Prepare dataset

-Dataset is provided by DeepMind, and you can see how to download them from [DeepMind GitHub](https://github.com/deepmind/gqn-datasets).
+Dataset is provided by DeepMind as [GQN dataset](https://github.com/deepmind/gqn-datasets) and [SLIM dataset](https://github.com/deepmind/slim-dataset).

 The following command will download the specified dataset and convert tfrecords into torch gziped files.
 This shell script uses [`gsutil`](https://cloud.google.com/storage/docs/gsutil) command, which should be installed in advance ([read here](https://cloud.google.com/storage/docs/gsutil_install)).